 Under that plastic wrap creates an occlusive seal which prevents air from getting in and out.
 In return, all of your bodily fluids will pool together on the surface of your skin.
 When this happens, the body temperature will often rise to around 103 degrees.
 At this temperature, it creates the ideal breeding ground for unhealthy bacteria growth.

 However, it should be noted that as the pool of body fluids builds up, they often will leak out the bottom of the plastic wrap.
 If you were to put a paper towel in there, it would be ineffective at relieving the oozing and reducing the temperature.

 Bandages or cheesecloth are your other choice of protection.
 Ensure your tattoo artist uses medical tape to secure the bandage!
 If you have allergies to adhesives you may substitute other appropriate taping options.

 Perhaps one of the biggest myths in tattoo aftercare is to “let your wound breath or dry out”.

-The truth is, dry wounds will actually slow down cellular activity and delay healing.
+The truth is, dry wounds can actually slow down cellular activity and delay healing.
 When that occurs scabs will form blocking the skin from growing across the wound.
-Not to mention, you’ll also create an excellent food source for bacteria, and increase the chances of infection.

 With that said, the proper way to care for a new foot tattoo starts with wearing sandals.
 Avoid putting on socks, as not only does it cause rubbing issues, but they’ll also stick to the skin.
 When that happens you can potentially pull out some of the color.